wallarm/ingress-plus/docs/cli-arguments.md

 	If not set, certificate and key in the file "/etc/nginx/secrets/default" are used.
-If a secret is set, but the Ingress controller is not able to fetch it from Kubernetes API or a secret is not set and the file "/etc/nginx/secrets/default" does not exist, the Ingress controller will fail to start -health-status
+If a secret is set, but the Ingress controller is not able to fetch it from Kubernetes API or a secret is not set and the file "/etc/nginx/secrets/default" does not exist, the Ingress controller will fail to start -enable-leader-election
+    	Enable Leader election to avoid multiple replicas of the controller reporting the status of Ingress resources -- only one replica will report status.
+See -report-ingress-status flag.
+  -external-service string
+    	Specifies the name of the service with the type LoadBalancer through which the Ingress controller pods are exposed externally.
+    	The external address of the service is used when reporting the status of Ingress resources.
+Requires -report-ingress-status.
+  -health-status
     	Add a location "/nginx-health" to the default server.
 The location responds with the 200 status code for any request.
 	Useful for external health-checking of the Ingress controller